vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient VDiff](./vtctldclient_vdiff/)	 - Perform commands related to diffing tables involved in a VReplication workflow between the source and target.
 * [vtctldclient Validate](./vtctldclient_validate/)	 - Validates that all nodes reachable from the global replication graph, as well as all tablets in discoverable cells, are consistent.
 * [vtctldclient ValidateKeyspace](./vtctldclient_validatekeyspace/)	 - Validates that all nodes reachable from the specified keyspace are consistent.
-* [vtctldclient ValidatePermissionsKeyspace](./vtctldclient_validatepermissionskeyspace/)	 - Validates that the permissions on primary of the first shard match those of all of the other tablets in the keyspace.
+* [vtctldclient ValidatePermissionsKeyspace](./vtctldclient_validatepermissionskeyspace/)	 - Validates that the permissions on the primary of the first shard match those of all of the other tablets in the keyspace.
-* [vtctldclient ValidatePermissionsShard](./vtctldclient_validatepermissionsshard/)	 - Validates that the permissions on primary match all the replicas.
+* [vtctldclient ValidatePermissionsShard](./vtctldclient_validatepermissionsshard/)	 - Validates that the permissions on the primary match all of the replicas.
 * [vtctldclient ValidateSchemaKeyspace](./vtctldclient_validateschemakeyspace/)	 - Validates that the schema on the primary tablet for the first shard matches the schema on all other tablets in the keyspace.
 * [vtctldclient ValidateSchemaShard](./vtctldclient_validateschemashard/)	 - Validates that the schema on the primary tablet for the specified shard matches the schema on all other tablets in that shard.
 * [vtctldclient ValidateShard](./vtctldclient_validateshard/)	 - Validates that all nodes reachable from the specified shard are consistent.